hwayne/learntla-v2/docs/beginner/functions.rst

 Function sets
 ----------------

-You know the drill by now: new class of value, new need for a way to generate sets of that value.
+You know the drill: new class of value, new need for a way to generate sets of that value.
 We need to add function values to our type invariants, too!

 The syntax for function sets is ``[S -> T]`` and is "every function where the domain is ``S`` and all of the values are in ``T``."
 In the prior task example, ``assignments`` was always a function in the function set ``[Tasks -> SUBSET CPUs]``.
 I could also have represented the state with functons of form ``[CPUs -> Tasks \union {NoAssignment}]``.